Tado (comedian): Early life and career

 Prior to fame, Tado had worked on various odd jobs such as a staff in a mental hospital, a waiter, a scriptwriter for television and a photojournalist.
 Tado graduated from the Polytechnic University of the Philippines (PUP) with a degree in Psychology.
-He was an active member of Scouts Royale Brotherhood (SRB) International Service Fraternity and Sorority under the waving banner of Beta Tau Chapter.
+He was an active member of Scouts Royale Brotherhood (SRB), Beta Tau chapter.
 He was engaged in social issues as a student organizer of Sanlakas.

 While in PUP, Tado was influenced by his artist friends, causing him to be involved in theater, painting and photography.
 This led to the founding of the now-defunct PUP-based cultural organization called PANDAY PIRA (Pandayan ng Pilipinong Kultura).
 He eventually studied film making at the Mowelfund Institute.

 Tado later co-founded Dakila ("Noble"), an artists group aiming to instill modern-day heroism in everyday people, with poet and journalist Lourd de Veyra, Parokya ni Edgar bassist Buwi Meneses and acclaimed actor Ronnie Lazaro.

 Tado also dabbled in music and had appeared once as the lead vocalist of The Youth as with original vocalist Dodong Cruz's consent.
 He and the band appeared on the GMA Network program Unang Hirit, singing the band's hit "Multong Bakla" ("gay ghost").